djplaner/memex/docs/sense/Teaching/Mathematics/explicit-teaching.md

 See also: [[teaching-mathematics]], [[three-acts-of-a-mathematical-story]]

+Aims to minimise cognitive load and its ramifications (e.g. misinterpretations) by presenting carefully planned sequences of instruction to suit the learning outcomes.

 ## Sources

 Following is drawn on resources from the [Mathematics Hub](https://www.mathematicshub.edu.au/) produced by the AAMT.
 Explicitly linked to [[high-impact-teaching-strategies]]